whoward/cadenza/readme.md

 For patches and other code submissions open a pull request on Github.
 Please include test cases to support any code you have submitted.
-If your code modifies the usage of Cadenza, either by templates or by ruby developers then please submit a documentation update to the ["Cadenza Manual Repository"](http://github.com/whoward/cadenza-manual).
+If your code modifies the usage of Cadenza, either by templates or by ruby developers then please submit a documentation update to the [Cadenza Manual Repository](http://github.com/whoward/cadenza-manual).

 # License